Education & Pedagogy

 • Effective discipline balances both internal and external aspects.

-• Philosophy guides educators toward a meaningful and empowering approach to discipline.
+• Philosophy guides educators towards a meaningful and empowering approach to discipline.

 Philosophy and Textbooks